NickTyrer/azeroth_docker/README.md

 # Azeroth Docker

-A docker image to host your own private World of Warcraft server over a Zerotier network.
+A docker image to host your own private Vanilla World of Warcraft server over a Zerotier network.

 ### Getting Started